totemic-tools/perceptible_id/README.md

 ## Randomization Algorithm

-Internally, this is using Erlang's `:rand` module to generate the IDs.
+Internally, this is using Erlang's `rand` module to generate the IDs.
 It is using the default algorithm, [exsss](https://www.erlang.org/doc/apps/stdlib/rand.html#default-algorithm).

 ## Benchmarks